aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 Next let's take a look at one of the most popular features of the Rancher Multi-Cluster Manager.
 On the left menu, click on the **`Apps`** menu item.

 This is the Rancher App Catalog, which provides intergrated and improved Helm Charts aka "Rancher Charts" for the most popular Kubernetes applications.
-You will defintely recognize some of the products and projects.
-A really cool feature inside of the App Catalog is the ability to add your own Helm Charts so your teams are able to easily deploy their internal applications.
+You will likely recognize some of the popular products and projects.
+Developer can also add their own Helm Charts to the Rancher App Catalog so user and deployment teams are able to deploy them easily.

 ![rancher-manager-app-catalog](/static/images/content/21-rancher-app-catalog.png)

-While we are on the topic of application lifecycle management, Rancher has a few ways for your teams is deploy applications.
+Rancher has a few ways for your teams is deploy applications.
 Right from the console, you are able to deploy from the App Catalog, use the included kubectl shell, or by manually importing a yaml.
 Additionally, you are able to use Rancher's GitOps tool, known as Fleet, which we will get into more later in the workshop.
 Let's take a look at some additional ways to deploy applications below:

 ![rancher-manager-kubectl-shell](/static/images/content/21-rancher-kubectl-shell.png)